archit-sehgal/StockScreener/README.md

 # StockScreener
-Stock screener project for Nifty 500 stock realtime prices and other details To use this project locally, you'll need to follow these steps.
+Stock screener project for Nifty 500 stock realtime prices and other details<br/>
+To use this project locally, you'll need to follow these steps.
 This project appears to be a web application built using Express.js for the server-side and React for the client-side.
 It fetches stock price and news data from external APIs and displays them on different routes.
 Here's how you can set it up and run it locally:

 Prerequisites: